FHV315 Philosophy of Science and Research Methods, Public Health

 Bachelor degree or similar

-Assignment in philosophy of science and in qualitativ method, written exam in quantitativ method.
-Each part count 1/3 of final grade.
+Assignment in philosophy of science and in qualitative method, written exam in quantitative method.
+Written exam count 40% and each assignment 30% of final grade.
 All parts have to be passed to obtain a final grade.

 Reduction of credits: